 Healthy Seas, a journey from waste to wear, is an initiative that Aquafil founded in 2013 with another business (Star Sock) and an NGO.

-The purpose of the initiative is to clean the oceans and seas of marine litter such as derelict fishnets responsible for the needless death of marine animals but also to prevent them from ending up in the seas and raise public awareness.
+The purpose of the initiative is not only to clean the oceans and seas of marine litter such as derelict fishnets responsible for the needless death of marine animals but also to prevent them from ending up in the seas and raise public awareness.

 Visit healthyseas.org for more info and to support Healthy Seas activities.